PapirusDevelopmentTeam/papirus-icon-theme/tools/template/README.md

 - places (16px)
 - panel (22px, 24px)

+On folder **monochrome** available templates for developers and designers

+## Main icons
+Main icons have all others icons (apps, devices, places and etc..)
+On folder **main** available templates for developers and designers

-# If you want modify or create new icon please follow the rules:
+# If you want modify or create new icon please follow this rules:

-- For new icon use template (this icons already available on every folder - `_papirus_template.svg`)
+- For new icon use ONLY template file (this icons already cleared and have CSS Style for monochrome icons)

+- Open template file, delete not needed objects and draw new objects

+- Not save modified template file.
+Save your new file as:

+**ICONNAME_tempp.svg**

+This needed for right work for scripts

+- Not save monochrome icons without STYLE, CLASS and FILL on code!

+- After all changes run scripts for fix colors, styles and clear svg code  (HERE SCRIPTS)

-- Please check STYLE, CLASS and FILL on your new svg-file.
-For example:
+- Before git commit please check your icon - STYLE, CLASS and FILL on your new svg-file.

+For example, Papirus 16px actions icon:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>